zendesk/demo_apps/iframe_sample_app_zendesk_apps/README.md

 # iFrame Sample App

-This is the iFrame Sample App for the new Zendesk app marketplace that is available at all app locations in Lotus, including nav_bar, top_bar, ticket_sidebar, new_ticket_sidebar, and user_sidebar.
+This is the iFrame Sample App for the Zendesk App marketplace that is available at all app locations in the new Zendesk interface, including nav_bar, top_bar, ticket_sidebar, new_ticket_sidebar, and user_sidebar.
 See [Manifest](http://developer.zendesk.com/documentation/apps/manifest.html) for more details about locations.

 This app aims to be a good start to learn how to iframe things of different sizes and methods.